rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 ```

 ### Data Structures and Defines
-`SoC` vendors should refer to the header files under the 'include' directory for `API` implementation: https://github.com/rdkcentral/avsync-halif/blob/rdk-dev/include/
+`SoC` vendors should refer to the header file present under the 'include' directory for `API` implementation: https://github.com/rdkcentral/avsync-halif/blob/rdk-dev/include/